In this article, we’ll consider the main advantages of implementing QA in the early stages of the software development life cycle.

-The efficiency of testing as well as the possibility to reduce the overall project time and costs largely depend on how accurately you formulate the requirements to the final software product.
+The efficiency of testing as well as the possibility to reduce the overall project time and costs largely depend on how accurately you formulate the requirements for the final software product.
 In other words, it’s possible to save money only if a customer knows what exact product he wants to get.
-Thus, the final result depends not only on the software development company but a customer as well.
+Thus, the final result depends not only on the software development company but the customer as well.
 To achieve the best results, a customer should make a preliminary analysis to define the functionality that should be implemented in the final product.

 How Early Software Testing Implementation Affects the Costs of Software Development

 So, why it’s so important to test a software product in the early stages of the project development?
 The developer should test the product during the whole period of work on the project, but the later you find a bug, the higher will be the cost of its fixing.
 Even significant changes made in the early stages of the project won’t lead to considerable budget changes.
 It’s much cheaper to change the product at the very beginning of the development lifecycle than at the final stages of the project.

 Calculations show that changes made before the source code is finished on average cost 100 times cheaper than those that were made after the coding phase.
 The efficiency of changes made at the early stages is ten times higher.

 Thus, it’s much more profitable to involve the QA team to work on the project as early as possible, for example, at the requirements gathering stage.

 Read also Why Software Testing Plays a Key Role in a High-Quality Software Product Development

 Below you can find some statistical and research data that describe in more detail how the project costs can change, depending on when you start testing.